October 1, 2024

 Missing: A university student who has not been seen or made any contact with any other individual, and the person’s absence is contrary to their usual pattern of behavior or unusual circumstances may have caused the absence.
 A university residential student is determined to be “missing” when a missing person report investigation concludes that the student has been absent from the university for a period of twenty-four hours or longer without any known reason.
 The Director of Security Services or designee in conjunction with Vice President for Student Affairs and Dean of Students will make the official determination of whether a student is deemed missing.

-On-Campus Housing: the housing facilities (halls, apartments, and houses) located on the University of Puget Sound property that university students may live in.
+On-Campus Housing: The housing facilities (halls, apartments, and houses) located on the University of Puget Sound property that university students may live in.

-University Student: includes all persons registered for a course or courses at the university, either full-time or part-time, pursuing undergraduate or graduate studies and/or taking classes in an auditing or non-matriculant capacity.
+University Student: Includes all persons registered for a course or courses at the university, either full-time or part-time, pursuing undergraduate or graduate studies and/or taking classes in an auditing or non-matriculant capacity.
 A person pursuing studies at Puget Sound is considered a student until such time that all necessary coursework has been completed, final grades have been posted, and, for degree-seeking students, the degree has been conferred.

 Option to Designate Confidential Contact Person(s)